 Loren Stewart LLC Annual Sustainability Report Statement

 During 2021, Loren Stewart LLC began a process of embedding sustainable and responsible business practices into its day-to-day operations.
-As a member of the Responsible Jewellery Council (RJC), Loren Stewart LLC is committed to implementation of the Code of Practices (COP) standard and as such we have developed a range of policies and procedures to ensure our ongoing compliance with its requirements.
+As a certified member of the Responsible Jewelry Council (RJC), Loren Stewart LLC is committed to implementation of the Code of Practices (COP) standard and as such we have developed a range of policies and procedures to ensure our ongoing compliance with its requirements.

 We are also committed to developing and nurturing strong relationships with suppliers and other business partners to promote responsible business practices throughout our supply chain.
 This includes taking steps to identify and, where applicable, mitigating negative impacts with a particular focus on addressing issues related to human rights, child labour and forced labour.